ancuongnguyen07/ClonedSISU/README.md

 Within this window, the user can log into the system and identified them as student, or teacher (`Teacher` **role is not implemented in this version**).
 The user can also select the option _Forgot password?_ to reset their password (**this functionality is not implemented in this version**).

+For the time being, we currently have 3 `Student`, with their credentials being:

+- An Nguyen, username: `an`, password: `an`.
+- Cuong Nguyen, username: `cuong`, password: `cuong`.
+- Khoa Nguyen, username: `khoa`, password: `khoa`.

+You can use any of the provided usernames and passwords to log into the system.
+Be mindful that, after clicking the _Login_ button, **the program may take up to a minute to load, depends on your internet**.
+This is because, we fetch the data related to the user's study from Sisu's API, so it will take a while.

 Upon successfully logged in, the user will be directed to the `MainApp`.

 The `MainApp` is the main GUI of the app.
 On top of the view, user can see the **SISU** logo, their full name with role, and a _Log Out_ button - that obviously, _log you out_ of the system, and back to the `Login` screen.
 The `MainApp` also has the following main tabs (which can be switched between simply by clicking on them):